Skip to main content

 VulkroSnyk CodeSnyk Open Source

-LicenseClosed-source detectors, per-term, no auto-renewalSaaS, per-developer, auto-renewsSame
+LicenseClosed-source detectors.
+Free tier, or Pro per-term, no auto-renewalSaaS, per-developer, auto-renewsSame

 Runs whereYour machineCLI runs locally, snapshots uploaded for analysisSame